 Explicit Instruction/Teacher modeling(15 minutes)

-- Show three teacher-prepped stick figure drawing or illustrations with captions on the Caption Illustration! worksheet related to a current piece of nonfiction text that the class has recently reviewed.
+- Show three teacher-prepped stick figure drawings or illustrations with captions on the Caption Illustration! worksheet related to a current piece of nonfiction text that the class has recently reviewed.
 (One should be lacking in quality, one should be of good quality, and one should be of outstanding quality.)

 - Ask how the captions are alike and different.

 - Ask and note what they think makes a good caption versus a fantastic caption.

 - Fill in notes of student responses on the Captioned Illustration! rubric chart.
 An example of a student response might be something like: "There is a bouquet of roses.
 It might be Valentine's Day because roses are traditionally given as a sign of affection."

 - Explain that a rubric is a chart that explains features of work for meeting clear expectations.

 Guided Practice(10 minutes)

 - Provide 3-5 pictures that everyone should be able to recognize from a sample nonfiction text that does not have captions.

 - Group students in pairs or threes.

 - Ask that your students discuss and write a fantastic caption for each picture using the fantastic caption criteria list.

 - Share 3-5 student models and compare them with student comments on how some captions are alike and different.
 (Are they alike and different in the same ways?
 How or how not?)

 Independent working time(20 minutes)